Luang Prabang

 Tourists are welcome to join.
 Just take note of these unspoken rules:

 We recommend watching the ritual from Sakkaline Road because it is close to the Buddhist Temple.
-This gives you the highest chances of seeing the monks participating in this procession.
+This gives you the highest chance of seeing the monks participating in this procession.

 #10 Sunset at Phou Si Hill